 Baby Cargo Georgi Diaper Bag.
 Lightweight with tons of pockets and grommet holes so you can hang it onto stroller handles.
 This bag was built to last and can even double as a gym bag when necessary.

 Need more gear ideas?
 Check out our Gift Guide for Travelers 2013.

 LL Bean Boat and Tote Zipper Bag.
 A versatile bag that can take you from the beach, to the grocery store and into the city.
 Its durable fabric can take the pounding your kids and daily life bring.
 It continues to roll with the punches as you throw it beside you, filled with oranges and water, as you pick the kids up from soccer before your weekend road trip.

-Bebe Au Lait Wet Dry Bag with matching laundry bag.
+Bebe Au Lait Wet Dry Bag and laundry bag.
 These bags come in fun fabric designs that take the blah out of laundry and everyday motherhood messes.
 The Wet Dry bag can hold dirty cloth diapers or wet swimsuits as you cart the kids around town.
 Best of all, both the wet dry bag and laundry bag are machine washable.

-eBags and Lug Packing Kit.
+eBags.
 Every family member is assigned a color and they pack as much as they can in their little cube.
 Makes it easy to unpack when you get to your destination and keeps things organized in your luggage.